Azure/communication-ui-library/samples/CallingStateful/README.md

 ### PSTN

 To make a PSTN call you need to provide an alternate caller ID in the `Alternate Caller ID` field.
 Then either type in the number you wish to dial with the number pad, or enter the number in the dialpad's field on your own.
+See our [documentation on PSTN](https://azure.github.io/communication-ui-library/?path=/docs/quickstarts-pstn--page) for more info.

 ## Additional Reading